<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 ConocoPhillips Company Benefits Annual Enrollment

-Before it begins, you will be mailed enrollment materials and an upfront confirmation statement reflecting your benefit coverage to the address on file.
-You’ll find enrollment instructions and information about your benefit options from your company and contribution amounts.
-You will have the option to keep the benefit coverage shown on your upfront confirmation statement, or select benefit options offered by ConocoPhillips that better support your needs.
+Before it begins, enrollment materials and an upfront confirmation statement reflecting your benefit coverage will be mailed to the address on file.
+You’ll find enrollment instructions, information about your benefit options from your company, and contribution amounts.
+You will have the option to keep the benefit coverage shown on your upfront confirmation statement or select benefit options offered by ConocoPhillips that better support your needs.
 You may be able to choose to enroll in eBenefits and receive this information via email instead.

 Senior man in his wheelchair at home